 It’s no secret that HMD Global, the Finnish startup that makes Nokia-branded Android phones, is putting most of its efforts into making budget-to-midrange devices.
-That focus has been highlighted by the company at Mobile World Congress 2019, where it debuted five smartphones — four of which cost less than $200.
-While it’s the fifth phone that’ll catch your attention because of the five cameras on the back — you can read more about the Nokia 9 PureView here — the new lineup of budget phones are compelling options for those looking to not spend much.
+That focus was highlighted at Mobile World Congress 2019, where HMD debuted five smartphones — four of which cost less than $200.
+While the fifth phone — the Nokia 9 PureView — was the only one to arrive on U.S. shores initially, another is finally making its way.

 Here’s what you need to know about the new Nokia 4.2, Nokia 3.2, and Nokia 1 Plus, as well as a feature phone, the Nokia 210.

 Like Motorola and its new Moto G7 range, HMD is focused on making its latest budget phones look good.
 The Nokia 4.2 has slim bezels around the sides of the screen, as well as a teardrop notch at the top.
 There is a “chin” or bottom bezel, which has the Nokia logo.
 It’s a polycarbonate frame with a metal unibody, but the back and front are covered with glass for a more premium feel.

 There is a fingerprint sensor on the back, below a dual-camera system.
 Its one 13-megapixel main camera is paired with a 2-megapixel depth-sensing camera, meaning you should be able to snap some decent Live Bokeh photos, which works like Portrait Mode on other phones by adding blur behind a subject.
 The teardrop notch on the front has an 8-megapixel camera for selfies.